-- Harry Potter and the Cursed Child: The beauty of Harry Potter as an adult
+- Harry Potter and the beauty of his friendship with Ron Weasley

 Whether or not Harry was the Chosen One, his family history suggests that he would have played a significant role in the revolution that was the Second Wizarding War.
 This conclusion could be well-reasoned based almost solely on Lily and James’ relationship and involvement in the Order of the Phoenix, but Pottermore’s expansion on the Potter line contributes a stronger foundation on which to base this argument.

 According to J.K.
 Rowling’s writing on the matter, the Potters—despite their pureblood lineage—were denied addition to the Sacred Twenty-Eight due to their support of and liaisons with Muggles.
 Not that the Potters were particularly fussed, as the function of this pureblood directory served no purpose but to spread anti-Muggle sentiment in its creation of a superiority complex within the Wizarding community.

 Indeed, the Potters’ rejection of the concept of blood purity can be traced back to the first of their name, a twelfth-century wizard called Linfred of Stinchcombe, who would pave the way for the Potters’ acceptance of non-magical people.
 Linfred was both well-known for his medicinal prowess and well-liked, due to his friendly nature and willingness to lend his antidotes to his Muggle neighbors, rather than hoarding those medicines for his own and other wizards’ use.
 To Linfred, it was a no-brainer to give help wherever it was needed, regardless of blood status.